-23.61 An entity shall allocate the transaction price to each promise identified in contract on a relative stand-alone selling price basis in accordance paragraphs 23.63-23.67, unless allocating discounts or variable amounts o alternative basis in accordance with paragraphs 23.68-23.71. with 23.62 Paragraphs 23.63-23.71 do not apply if: (a) a contract contains a single promise; or (b) all promises in a contract are satisfied at the same point in tim accordance with paragraph 23.83. e in However, paragraph 23.71 applies if an entity accounts for a series of dis goods or services as a single promise in accordance with paragraph 23.17 the consideration promised in the contract includes a variable amount.
-Allocation based on stand-alone selling prices 23.63 An entity shall determine the stand-alone selling price at contract inception the distinct good or service underlying each promise in the contract allocate the transaction price in proportion to those stand-alone selling price and 23.64 The stand-alone selling price is the price at which an entity would sell a g or service promised in a contract separately to a customer.
-The best evid of a stand-alone selling price is the observable price of a good or service w the entity sells that good or service separately in similar circumstances ar similar customers. ence vhen 23.65 If a stand-alone selling price is not directly observable, an entity shall estimate it.
+- An entity shall allocate the transaction price to each promise identified in the contract on a relative stand-alone selling price basis in accordance with paragraphs 23.63-23.67, unless allocating discounts or variable amounts on an alternative basis in accordance with paragraphs 23.68-23.71. - 23.62 Paragraphs 23.63-23.71 do not apply if: - (a) a contract contains a single promise; or - (b) all promises in a contract are satisfied at the same point in time in accordance with paragraph 23.83.

+However, paragraph 23.71 applies if an entity accounts for a series of distinct goods or services as a single promise in accordance with paragraph 23.17 and the consideration promised in the contract includes a variable amount.

+Allocation based on stand-alone selling prices

+- An entity shall determine the stand-alone selling price at contract inception of the distinct good or service underlying each promise in the contract and allocate the transaction price in proportion to those stand-alone selling prices. - 23.64 The stand-alone selling price is the price at which an entity would sell a good or service promised in a contract separately to a customer.
+The best evidence of a stand-alone selling price is the observable price of a good or service when the entity sells that good or service separately in similar circumstances and to similar customers. - 23.65 If a stand-alone selling price is not directly observable, an entity shall estimate it.
 When estimating a stand-alone selling price, an entity shall take into account all information that is reasonably available to the entity, including market conditions, entity-specific factors and information about the customer or class of customer.
-An entity shall apply estimation methods consistently in similar circumstances.
-23.66 Suitable estimation methods include, but are not limited to, the following (a) adjusted market assessment approach - an entity could evaluate market in which it sells goods or services and estimate the price the customer in that market would be willing to pay for those good services.
-That approach might also include referring to prices from entity's competitors for similar goods or services and adjusting to prices as necessary to reflect the entity's costs and margins. nat a ls or 1 the
+An entity shall apply estimation methods consistently in similar circumstances. - 23.66 Suitable estimation methods include, but are not limited to, the following: - (a) adjusted market assessment approach-an entity could evaluate the market in which it sells goods or services and estimate the price that a customer in that market would be willing to pay for those goods or services.
+That approach might also include referring to prices from the entity's competitors for similar goods or services and adjusting those prices as necessary to reflect the entity's costs and margins. - (b) expected cost plus a margin approach-an entity could forecast its expected costs of transferring the good or service promised to a customer and then add an appropriate margin for that good or service.

-- (c) residual approach-only if the stand-alone selling price of a good or service is highly variable or uncertain, then an entity may estimate the stand-alone selling price by reference to the total transaction price less the sum of the observable or estimated stand-alone selling prices of other goods or services promised in the contract. - 23.67 When estimating the stand-alone selling price for a customer's option to acquire additional goods or services identified in accordance with paragraphs 23.32-23.36, an entity shall reflect the discount that the customer would obtain when exercising the option, adjusted for both: - (a) any discount that the customer could receive without exercising the option; and - (b) the likelihood that the option will be exercised.
+- (c) residual approach-only if the stand-alone selling price of a good or service is highly variable or uncertain, then an entity may estimate the stand-alone selling price by reference to the total transaction price less the sum of the observable or estimated stand-alone selling prices of other goods or services promised in the contract. - When estimating the stand-alone selling price for a customer's option to acquire additional goods or services identified in accordance with paragraphs 23.32-23.36, an entity shall reflect the discount that the customer would obtain when exercising the option, adjusted for both: - (a) any discount that the customer could receive without exercising the option; and - (b) the likelihood that the option will be exercised.